More

 • DNS filtering: DNS filtering blocks access to harmful domain names at the DNS level.
 It stops users from reaching harmful websites before they connect.
 It’s a broader approach than URL filtering.
 An Integrated approach to URL filtering using Veltar

 You may think URL filtering alone offers substantial protection.
 It employs an integrated approach to maximizing security.
 But it is far from the truth.
-Tools like Scalefusion Veltar offer a complete endpoint security suite and URL filtering features designed to provide a more robust defense.
+Tools like Scalefusion Veltar offer a complete endpoint security suite and web filtering features designed to provide a more robust defense.

-Why standalone URL filtering is insufficient
+Standalone URL filtering is insufficient

 Standalone URL filtering might block harmful URLs.
 But it doesn’t provide the deeper control needed for full protection.
 It often misses out on contextual factors like user behavior and content categorization.
 To be truly effective, URL filtering must be part of an integrated solution incorporating other security measures.